danlhennessy/cka/node-components.md

 When using kubeadm, kube-proxy is installed as a daemonset, so an instance will run on each node by default.

 ## container runtime

+A container runtime must be installed on each node in order to run containers.
+Commonly used CRs are containerD, CRI-O and Docker (Now deprecated)